 Postoperative exercises are extremely important.
 Activity stimulates circulation and deep breathing speeds recovery.
 Don't wait to be prompted - ask your caregiver if you can begin activity.
 Remember that you're part of your health care team.

 Ask for help if you need to move around.
 Some exercises you can do on your own, such as deep breathing and coughing.

-Turn from side-to-side and/or side-to-back, unless this is not allowed with your surgery.
+Turn from side-to-side or side-to-back, unless this is not allowed with your surgery.
 Change positions every one to two hours - it helps your lungs and your circulation when you move around.

 Your risk of forming a blood clot increases whenever the movement of blood is sluggish or if the blood vessel is diseased or damaged.
 To help prevent this from occurring, do these exercises every one to two hours when you are awake:

 Foot pumps are a sleeve that fits around your foot.
-This device has a motor that attaches to the sleeves with tubing.
+Similar to SCDS, this device has a motor that attaches to the sleeves with tubing.
 This motor inflates and deflates the sleeve which increases your blood flow.
 The sleeves can be removed when you walk, bathe or leave your room for tests.
 It is important to reapply the sleeves when you return to bed.

 Change your position when you become uncomfortable.
 Use pillows to support your arms, legs and back.